Iniva-AS/pckasse-for-woocommerce.no/README.md

 ## About

-Quick3 for WooCommerce is a WordPress plugin that synchronizes products, prices, and inventory between Quick3 ERP and WooCommerce.
+PCKasse for WooCommerce is a sync that stands between WooCommerce and PCKasse.
+This makes it possible for you to have your own WooCommerce store (not the multisite solution from PCKasse) and have it synchronized with your PCKasse.

+We already have three clients using this system, and it's working really well!

 Built by [Iniva AS](https://iniva.no), a small Norwegian company working on building products with and for clients.

 ## Copyright